Juan Canela – curator Composiciones-BGW2019;

 The idea to realize this Symposium was born thanks to the collaboration and cooperation between Espronceda Institute of Arts & Culture, On Mediation_Platform on Curatorship and Research from the Universitat de Barcelona, in a common reflection on the current role of the curator and its value along with Barcelona Gallery Weekend.

-The main objective of the Symposium under the title “Towards a new role of the curator: challenges and limits”, is to analyse the role of the curator in our current times, the new trends, challenges, limits, it’s innovation and to question if this figure is still valid and necessary.
+The main objective of the Symposium under the title “Towards a new role of the curator: challenges and limits”, is to analyze the role of the curator in our current times, the new trends, challenges, limits, it’s innovation and to question if this figure is still valid and necessary.
 How indicates the Latin etymology of “Curarae” or “to take care of”, nowadays it seems that the role of contemporary curator rests between two interpretations: one is more linked in taking care and the other is in being proactive in the artistic process becoming almost an “artist” themselves.

 Much of the literature on curating today focuses on the institute of the biennial.
 The renowned Venice Biennale was first established in 1895 when the first International Art Exhibition was organized.
 Biennials since then have become one of the most obvious manifestations of the art world’s globalization and often feature artists who, until recently, were unlikely to be represented or exhibited in great metropolitan cities or museums of the art world.
 At biennials, a visitor can see works that spur new and novel thoughts about globalization and different cultures.
-The rise of the modern biennial coincides with rise of the independent celebrity curator.
-We could go as far to say that the role of the curator is trending towards a more privileged title than that of the creator.
+The rise of the modern biennial coincides with the rise of the independent celebrity curator.
+We could go as far as to say that the role of the curator is trending towards a more privileged title than that of the creator.

 Since the mid-1990s, curating has come to be a creative activity, with more overlap between the artist and the curator than before—they are increasingly engaged in similar activities.